learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 still register custom domains, but there are many ways to publish websites online now, including a few ways that are totally free for basic websites.

-In this lesson, we're going to walkthrough one free option for hosting HTML and JavaScript based websites.
+In this lesson, we're going to walk through one free option for hosting HTML and JavaScript based websites.
 As it happens, we'll be using a service we're already familiar with &mdash; GitHub!